AVpres/homebrew-formulae/README.md

 - **vrecord-x** is a [_vrecord_](https://github.com/amiaopensource/vrecord) flavour running on Linux, macOS and Windows

 After two years, the official formula by the AMIA Open Source Committee added Linux support, as well as HuffYUV and ProRes 422 HQ encodings.
 Therefore this alternate one was no longer needed.

+As the regular Homebrew formula (`gnu-cobol`) is now again up to date, we have deleted our formula on 2020-12-19:

+- **gcobol** – GNU COBOL (includes `--HEAD` option which installs the version 3.1 RC 1)

 As QuickJS is now available as a regular Homebrew formula (`quickjs`), we have deleted our formula on 2019-08-03: